Grab Your CTV Advertising Playbook Today →

 A new era began in 2013 when Netflix started releasing original scripted content.
 Shows like House of Cards and Orange Is the New Black set off an arms race.

 ‘Streaming’ suddenly transformed from a convenient way to watch reruns to an exclusive means for accessing the most-talked-about new series.
-As such, Amazon Prime, Apple TV+, Disney+, and more set their sights on a new target: luring in new subscribers with must-watch originals.
+As such, Amazon Prime, Apple TV+, Disney+, and more had a new target in their minds: luring in new subscribers with must-watch originals.

-From there, the distinction between legacy TV and streaming began to disappear — bringing us to where we are today.
+From there, the distinction between legacy TV and streaming began to disappear and brought us to where we are today.

 The format, content selection, and devices used to watch TV content are now identical across both categories.
 More specifically: